Souvlaki42/random-string/README.md

 # random-string
-A random string generator made using python 3
+A random string generator made using python 3.10.0
+You say how many characters your new string do you want to have and the program generates a random string based on a preimported list of 91 characters in the english us keyboard